about dr. amanda

 Finishing my Doctorate of Psychology as a single mother of a toddler.
 Ok, maybe this was the single-hardest thing I've ever done.
 At least this is one of my proudest moments.

-Beginning my annual practice of wilderness vigils and the guidance from my Soulskin siblings.
-I would name these vigils as the most important transformative periods of my life.
+Beginning my annual practice of wilderness fasts and the guidance from Soulskin siblings.
+I would name these experiences as some of the most important transformative periods of my life.

 Finding and choosing an intimate partnership that is mutually loving and supportive.
 I did not believe that someone could have a "person" until I found mine at the age of 42.